What is a house in multiple occupation?

 Anyone who owns or manages an HMO which is occupied by five or more persons and is three or more storeys in height needs a mandatory licence.

-Anyone who owns or manages an HMO which is occupied by three or more persons and is any height needs an additional licence.
+Anyone who owns or manages an HMO which is occupied by three or more persons and does not meet the mandatory licensing criteria needs to apply for a Croydon private rented property licence.

 We will give you a licence if we are satisfied that the: